vketteni/gemini-cli-adapter/README.md

 ## 📄 **License**

 Open CLI is released under the [Apache 2.0 License](LICENSE) - the same license as the original Gemini CLI.
-We believe in **open, permissive licensing** that encourages innovation and adoption while providing patent protection for contributors and users.
+I believe in **open, permissive licensing** that encourages innovation and adoption while providing patent protection for contributors and users.

 ---